awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

 You can enforce the MFA requirement using the `aws:MultiFactorAuthAge` key in a bucket policy\.
 AWS Identity and Access Management \(IAM\) users can access Amazon S3 resources by using temporary credentials issued by the AWS Security Token Service \(AWS STS\)\.
 You provide the MFA code at the time of the AWS STS request\.

 When Amazon S3 receives a request with multi\-factor authentication, the `aws:MultiFactorAuthAge` key provides a numeric value indicating how long ago \(in seconds\) the temporary credential was created\.
 If the temporary credential provided in the request was not created using an MFA device, this key value is null \(absent\)\.
 In a bucket policy, you can add a condition to check this value, as shown in the following example bucket policy\.
-The policy denies any Amazon S3 operation on the `/taxdocuments` folder in the `examplebucket` bucket if the request is not authenticated using MFA\.
+The policy denies any Amazon S3 operation on the `/taxdocuments` folder in the `awsexamplebucket1` bucket if the request is not authenticated using MFA\.
 To learn more about MFA, see [Using Multi\-Factor Authentication \(MFA\) in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) in the *IAM User Guide*\.

 ```
  1. {